 Why Use Our Online College and University Rankings

 With the rise in popularity of online degree programs, the number of online colleges and universities has exploded in recent years.
 Students seeking an online degree now have an unprecedented variety of online schools and degree programs to choose from.
-The quality of these online schools and degree programs vary widely.
-Some are high quality and accredited institutions of higher education, others are worthless diploma mills looking to exploit people’s desire for education in order to make a quick buck, and others fall somewhere in-between.
+However, the quality of these online schools and degree programs can vary widely.
+Some are high-quality accredited institutions of higher education, whereas the quality is called into question at others, deemed worthless diploma mills looking to exploit people’s desire for affordable education.
+Even more fall somewhere in between.

-That’s why we’ve put together this list of the top 21 best online colleges and universities for 2012.
-We’ve done the research to determine which online colleges and universities offer students the best, most reputable online degrees for their money so you don’t have to.
-Unfortunately, there are many online college and university rankings out there that are really nothing more than paid advertisements for certain schools and make no attempt at providing an objective, data-driven analysis.
-We strive to provide the most authoritative, objective, comprehensive and transparent analysis of the top online colleges and universities available, so you can be confident in making one of the most important decisions of your life: where to invest in your education.
+That’s why we’ve put together this list of the best online colleges and universities for 2017.
+We’ve done extensive research to determine which of the top online schools offer students the highest quality, most reputable online degrees for their money so you don’t have to.
+Unfortunately, many existing online college and university rankings are really nothing more than paid advertisements for certain schools and make no attempt at providing an objective, data-driven analysis.
+On the contrary, we strive to provide the most authoritative, objective, comprehensive, and transparent analysis of the top online colleges and universities available, so you can be confident in making one of the most important decisions of your life: where to invest in your education.

 How to Use our Online College and University Rankings

 That said, only you can make the decision about which online college or university is best for you.
 Every student is different.
-Our list of the top 21 online colleges and universities for 2012 is offered as a guide, a place to start in your personal journey towards choosing the online degree program that is right for your unique needs and situation.
+Our list of the top online colleges and universities for 2017 is offered as a jumping-off point, a place to start your personal journey towards choosing the online degree program that is right for your own unique needs and circumstances.

 How We Calculated Our Online College and University Rankings